panashu/date-difference-service/README.md

 - Spring boot dependencies
 	- **spring-boot-maven-plugin**: To provide main manifest attribute, repackage goal is added to execution goals.
 Otherwise, we need to call the plugin explicitly as mvn package spring-boot:repackage.
 With the goal added, we have to call only mvn package.
-	- **spring-boot-maven-plugin**: It packages all dependencies into one uber-jar.
+	- **maven-shade-plugin**: It packages all dependencies into one uber-jar.
 It can also be used to build an executable jar by specifying the main class.
 This plugin is particularly useful as it merges content of specific files instead of overwriting them by Relocating Classes.

 # Run